 - merchants with whom we partner and from whom you purchase goods and services using a Payright loan.
-The information we share will not include your financial or credit information but may include information about a complaint you have raised with us about your Payright account or your purchase or service from the merchant;
+The information we share will not include your financial or credit information but may include information about a complaint you have raised with us about your Payright product or account or your purchase or service from the merchant;

-- credit reporting bodies (see section on credit information );
+- credit reporting bodies (see section on credit information);

 - our related entities and their officers and employees;

 - debt collection agencies and third parties to whom we may sell your debt where our standard collections activity has been unsuccessful;